-Religious communities continue to grow rapidly in China.
-Hundreds of millions of Chinese manifest their beliefs openly and senior government officials praise religious communities' positive role, articulate a desire for approved religious groups to promote "economic and social development," and have discussed allowing approved religious groups to conduct charitable activities.
-These are positive developments that were unthinkable two decades ago.
-Nevertheless, the government continues to expand its control over the religious activities of groups, particularly those viewed as political threats.
-Government authorities continue to praise religious groups who resist "foreign infiltration," forbid religious affiliation among Communist Party members, and support an extralegal security force to suppress the activities of socalled "evil cult" organizations such as the Falun Gong and some Protestant and folk religion groups.
-The Chinese government also severely restricts online access to religious information and the authority of religious communities to choose their own leadership and parents to teach their children religion.
+Millions of Chinese manifest their beliefs openly and senior government officials have praised religious communities' positive role in society and urged approved religious groups to promote "economic and social development" and "socialist principles."
+New directives were issued last year to allow approved religious groups to conduct some charitable activities.
+These are positive developments that were unthinkable just two decades ago.
+Nevertheless, the government continues to see the growth of religious communities who resist its oversight as potential threats to social "harmony" or to its "core interests."
+Peaceful public protest or worship activities are criminalized and both Christian and Muslim missionary activities are curtailed.
+Government authorities praise religious groups who resist "foreign infiltration," prohibit religious affiliation among Communist Party members and some government employees, and restrict the amount of religious materials available.
+The Chinese government also restricts online access to religious information and the authority of religious communities to choose their own leadership and parents to teach their children religion, particularly in Uighur and Tibetan areas.